-Application & Admission Process: Thank you for your interest in the Doctor of Audiology (AuD) degree program at the University of Connecticut (UCONN).
-The admission process at UCONN is highly selective.
-We are looking for those students who will excel at UCONN and in the field of Audiology.
+Application & Admission Process: Thank you for your interest in the Doctor of Audiology (AuD) degree program at the University of Connecticut (UConn).
+The admission process at UConn is highly selective.
+We are looking for those students who will excel at UConn and in the field of Audiology.
 The Admission Committee carefully reviews every application.
-A variety of factors is considered when evaluating applications including the student’s academic record, performance on the Graduate Record Exam (GRE) and letters of recommendation.
+A variety of factors is considered when evaluating applications including the student’s academic record, performance on the Graduate Record Exam (GRE) (waived for Fall 2020 application cycle) and letters of recommendation.
 Equally important is the student’s motivation for study, commitment, and personal background.
 A strong command of written and spoken English as evidenced in the applicant’s written essay, GRE writing score, and communications with the department is also considered.

 On-Campus Interview: After the application review, selected applicants will be invited to an on-campus interview.